Indications for: ADLYXIN

 Limitations of Use:

-Not studied in patients with history of unexplained pancreatitis; consider other antidiabetics.
-Not a substitute for insulin.
-Not for treating type 1 diabetes or ketoacidosis.
-Not recommended with concurrent short-acting insulin.
+Not studied in patients with chronic pancreatitis or a history of unexplained pancreatitis.
+Not for treating type 1 diabetes.
 Not recommended in gastroparesis.

-Do not reuse or share pens, needles, or syringes between patients.
+Do not reuse or share pens between patients, even if the needle is changed.
+History of anaphylaxis or angioedema with another GLP-1 receptor agonist.
 Discontinue if hypersensitivity reaction occurs.
-Monitor for signs/symptoms of pancreatitis; discontinue if suspected; do not restart if confirmed.
+Monitor for pancreatitis; discontinue if suspected; do not restart if confirmed.
 History of pancreatitis: consider alternative antidiabetics.
+Acute gallbladder disease (eg, cholelithiasis, cholecystitis).
+Perform gallbladder studies and clinical follow-up if cholelithiasis is suspected.
 Renal impairment or severe GI reactions: monitor when initiating or escalating doses.
 ESRD: not recommended.
 Pregnancy.
 Nursing mothers.

 Glucagon-like peptide-1 (GLP-1) receptor agonist.